luismcontreras/draft-belm-green-framework/draft-belmq-green-framework.md

 # Acknowledgments

 This framework takes into account concepts from the Energy MANagement (EMAN) Framework {{?RFC7326}}, authors by John Parello, Benoit Claise, Brad Schoening, and Juergen Quittek.
+The contribution of Luis M. Contreras to this document has been partially supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation project Exigence (Grant Agreement no. 101139120).
 # References

 ## Normative References